dotnet/Open-XML-SDK/README.md

 | .NET 4.6      | NuGet                    | .NET 4.6      |
 | .NET Standard | NuGet                    | .NET Core 1.0 |

+Keep in mind, though, that the System.IO.Packaging on .NET 4.6+ is simply a facade over WindowsBase, and thus everything running on .NET 4.6 will use WindowsBase instead of the newer implementation.

 ## How to install the NuGet package?
 The package you want to install is DocumentFormat.OpenXml.